Are your SMSF tax returns lodged correctly? Make sure you’re not paying too much or too little tax

 SMSF Annual Returns are prepared AFTER your annual SMSF Audit is complete.

-If you don’t lodge an SMSF Annual Return you may be charged penalties by the ATO – they can even reduce the tax concessions available to your super, in effect making it useless.
+If you don’t lodge an SMSF Annual Return the ATO may charge penalties.
+It’s also possible for them to reduce the tax concessions available to your super.
 That’s why it is a good idea to appoint one reliable tax agent to handle your SMSF Audit and your SMSF Return.

 - SMSF auditing fees,